nwg-piotr/obhud/README.md

 # Openbox HUD

-This script is intended to simplify assigning laptop-specific keys and events to actions and display a GNOME-like graphical messages in [Openbox](http://openbox.org) window manager.
+This script is intended to simplify assigning laptop-specific keys and events to actions and display slightly gnomish graphical messages in [Openbox](http://openbox.org) window manager.
 This way one can, for instance, change volume level or screen brightness and see a graphical confirmation by just binding a key to a single